DiviProject/docs/source/index.html.md

 **Tiered Masternode System:**  Divi is building the world’s first tiered masternode system, offering higher rewards to those who accumulate more coins for their nodes.

-**“One Click” Masternode Setup:**  Currently it’s extremely complicated to set up a masternode and only computer geeks can do it.
+**One-Click Masternode Setup:** Currently it’s extremely complicated to set up a masternode and only computer geeks can do it.
 The Divi team has developed an easy masternode installation setup for all common operating systems as well as step-by-step video tutorials.

 **MOCCI:**  “Masternode One Click Cloud Install”  We have provided a way for our users who don’t want to run a masternode at home to easily set one up on the much faster cloud servers from Amazon, Microsoft, and others.
 We will purchase servers space and set up the back end of this in advance, to make a fast and seamless user experience.
 Payments for the service will be made by the users in DIVI.